azadbolour/share/rust/listserver/diesel-notes.md

   trying to do that.
 Connection has type parameters, and I was unable to set those up correctly for a generic connection.

-  For now I have a TODO item to use a hack for generic DAO code.
-The hack has not been implemented.